UO-CS210/flood-fill/docs/HOWTO.md

 Although you could write the nested `for` loops in the form `for row in cavern:` and `for col in row:`, we will soon need the indexes of the cells for pouring water.
-I suggest you write it instead using indexes, like `for row_i in range(len(cavern)):` and `for col_i in range(len(cavern[0])):`.
+Instead, I suggest you write it using indexes, like `for row_i in range(len(cavern)):` and `for col_i in range(len(cavern[0])):`.
 Then you can test whether you have encountered a cell containing air with the condition `cavern[row_i][col_i] == cave.AIR`.

 Note that you must _NOT_ write `if cavern[row_i][col_i] == " ":`,
-even though you can tell by looking in `cave.py` that `cave.AIR` is `" "`, and even though it will work correctly if you do.
+even though you can tell by looking in `cave.py` that `cave.AIR` is a single space, `" "`, and even though it will work correctly if you do.
 You must write your code as if someone could sneak into your code base at any moment and change the value of `cave.AIR` to something different.
 This is the principle of _information hiding_ that we have mentioned